zerobounce/zero-bounce-php-sdk-setup/README.md

 )
 ```

-However, this pakage is framework agnostic, so if you need it implemented in a service provider class, you'll need to [implement it](https://laravel.com/docs/10.x/providers).
+However, this package is framework agnostic, so if you need it implemented in a service provider class, you'll need to [implement it](https://laravel.com/docs/10.x/providers).

 ## Usage
 - _include the SDK in your file (you should always use Composer's autoloader in your application to automatically load your dependencies)_